vechain-energy/example-buy-me-a-coffee/README.md

 It uses as few dependencies as possible, but includes:

 - TypeScript to enhance stability and safety for developers
-- tailwindcss to simplify the initial setup process from an interface perspective
+- tailwindcss, @headlessui/react, @heroicons/react to simplify the initial setup process from an interface perspective
 - @tanstack/react-query to simplified web requests

 # Scripts